Tom Santopietro Headshot

 Hailed by Booklist as “a fun to read book, perfect for musical-lovers, aspiring moviemakers, and film buffs”, Tom’s book The Sound of Music Story is a behind-the-scenes account of the movie musical phenomenon that has thrilled audiences around the world for fifty years.
 His previous book, The Godfather Effect: Changing Hollywood, America, and Me examined the continuing hold Francis Ford Coppola’s masterful film trilogy continues to maintain over viewers, forty years and one billion dollars in grosses after the initial release of the first film.
 Filled with behind-the-scenes anecdotes from all three Godfather films as well as stories about Brando, Pacino, and Sinatra, this one-of-a-kind book is interwoven with a poignant and funny memoir about the author’s own experiences growing up with an Italian name in an Anglo world of private schools and country clubs.

-Tom’s third book, Sinatra in Hollywood examined the brilliant, fascinating film career that earned Frank Sinatra standing as one of the last legends from Hollywood’s golden age, granting Sinatra status as an actor equal to his fabled career as vocalist and recording artist.
+Tom’s third book, Sinatra in Hollywood examined the brilliant, fascinating film career that earned Frank Sinatra standing as one of the last legends from Hollywood’s golden age, and in the process granted Sinatra status as an actor equal to his fabled career as vocalist and recording artist.
 Termed “highly readable and extensively researched” by Library Journal, Sinatra in Hollywood is now also available in a trade paperback edition.

-Tom’s first book, The Importance of Being Barbra, was published by St. Martin’s Press in 2006.
-Analyzing the extraordinary worldwide success of Barbra Streisand, it was the first book written about Barbra Streisand to focus solely upon her career, not personal life, and included a “career scorecard” which graded Streisand’s fifty plus albums, eighteen feature films, and television specials.
+Tom’s first book, The Importance of Being Barbra, published by St. Martin’s Press, analyzed the extraordinary worldwide success of Barbra Streisand.
+The first book written about Barbra Streisand to focus solely upon her career, not her personal life, the book featured in in-depth analysis of Streisand’s fifty-plus albums, eighteen feature films, and television specials.
 In addition to other countries, the book has now been published in China.
+Tom’s other books have now been published in England, Ireland, Australia, Canada, Slovenia, and Norway, and are available in trade paperback, e-book, and audio book editions.

 Tom is a graduate of the University of Connecticut School of Law, from which he emerged with a firm resolution never to practice law.
 It is a resolution applauded by the American Bar Association.